 4. Next, enter the following command appropriate changes:

 - Ping <The IP Address Specified Under Default Gateway>

 - Example: ping 192.168.1.1

 5. Check whether the ping is successful or not.
-This will help you determine whether the issue occurs due to problem with the modem, router or your web service provider.
+It will help you determine whether the issue occurs due to a problem with the modem, router or your web service provider.

 Update Network Adapter

-2. Expand the top node corner on left.
+2. Expand the top node corner on the left.

 3. Expand Network Adapters.